 the individual who is hypothermic is at risk of potentially fatal coagulation

 disorders, renal failure, and cardiac dysrhythmias.

-There are a number of factors that make the elderly person especially prone to hypothermia.
-These factors include:
+A number of physical factors make the elderly person especially prone to hypothermia,

 Increased heat loss.
 Hypothermia can occur when heat loss exceeds heat production.
 Subcutaneous fat acts to retain heat by insulating the muscle and organs from conductive heat loss.
 Diminished subcutaneous fat on the face and extremities increases the risk of hypothermia in the elderly.
 Persons in their 80's and 90's are at high risk for hypothermia when exposed to temperatures below 65 degrees Fahrenheit.

 Decreased heat production may occur due to hypothyroidism, hypoglycemia, and starvation or malnutrition.
 Another common cause of decreased heat production in the elderly is decreased muscle activity due to immobility.
 Pain and depression can lead to reduced physical activity.

 Vasodilation is a major risk factor for hypothermia in the elderly.
 Alcohol ingestion produces peripheral vasodilation, which increases heat loss.
 General anesthetics also cause vasodilation.
 OR nurses and anesthesiologists continuously monitor and control the patient's core temperature.
 Certain toxins released during sepsis can trigger vasodilation which may lead to hypothermia.

 Drug-induced impairment: barbiturates, major or minor tranquilizers, tricyclic antidepressants are all known to have exaggerated effects in the elderly.
 These drugs can impair consciousness, dull sensations or cause the elderly to act inappropriately.
 Dulled sensations or failure to initiate protective actions can lead to hypothermic exposure.